moemen95/Pytorch-Project-Template/README.md

 - Introducing the usage a config file that handle all the hyper-parameters related to a certain problem.
 - Embedding examples from various problems inside the template.
 - Tutorials to get you started.

+### Tutorials:
+We are providing a series of tutorials to get your started

+* [Getting Started from Scratch Tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/template_tutorial.md) where we provide a guide on the main steps to get started on your project.
+* [Mnist tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/mnist_tutorial.md): Here we take an already implemented NN model on Mnist and adapt it to our template structure.

+### Contribution:
+* We are welcoming any contribution from the community that may add value to the template.
+* We aim that this template can be a central place for different examples of the well-known PyTorch Deep learning models.
+* We are also welcoming any proposed changes about the design pattern used in this project.

+### Template Class Diagram:

 ### Repo Structure:
 ```